 On a busy road, in poor weather and in the dark it's difficult for other drivers to see you when you get out of the car, so be sure to wear a hi-vis jacket.

-If you have a warning triangle, place it at least 45m behind your car.
+If you have a warning triangle, place it at least 45m behind your car if it's safe to do so.
 This gives other drivers a heads up that there's a hazard ahead.
 Don't place a warning triangle on the motorway – it's too dangerous.

-When you stop on a motorway hard shoulder, everyone will need to get out of the car and stand behind the safety barrier, well away from the broken down car.
-Ideally, they should all be wearing hi-vis jackets.
+When you stop on a motorway hard shoulder, everyone will need to get out of the car and stand behind the safety barrier.

 Call for help